This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Scoop the cookie dough using a medium cookie scoop, and press the dough into it before releasing onto the lined baking sheet.
 Squash the cookie dough balls with the palm of your hand or the bottom of a wet glass, to about 1/4 in (~1/2 cm) thickness.

 Bake for 16-20 minutes, until the cookies are semi-firm and not sticky on top.
 Cool completely to firm up more.

 Video Showing How To Make Protein Cookies:

-Click or tap on the image below to play the video.
-It's the easiest way to learn how to make Protein Cookies!
+Don't miss the VIDEO above - it's the easiest way to learn how to make Protein Cookies!